-Brian Cox, Executive Officer of the Bioenergy Association said that "Fonterra's announcement that it is converting the Te Awamtu milk processing plant to use wood pellets from Nature's Flame rather than fossil fuels to produce its heat2, and the government's announcement for use of biomass fuel in eight schools and two hospitals, reinforces the confidence that government and industry is having with regard to long term supply of biomass fuel."
+"The government's announcement for use of biomass fuel in eight schools and hospitals, reinforces the confidenc that government and industry is having with regard to long term supply of biomass fuel.
+Unlike coal and gas biomass fuel should never run out"

-"The use of wood pellets in existing plant is facilitated because they are a reliable consistent fuel which allows the cost of modifying existing plant to be kept to a minimum.
-Wood pellets are also suitable for co-firing with other fuels which can be a optimal transition pathway for moving from fossil fuels to biomass fuel."
+'The use of wood fuel is facilitated because it is a reliable consistent fuel which allows the cost of modifying existing plant to be kept to a minimum.
+Wood pellets and chip fuel are also suitable for cofiring with other fuels which can be a optimal transition pathway for moving from fossil fuels to biomass fuel."